The Puzzling Backstory to Controversial Maltese Bishops’ Directive

 Some are now wondering what happens to a priest if he refuses in conscience to go along with this instruction.
 This and other questions, such as why the bishops chose to only focus on Chapter 8 of the document when supporters of Amoris laetitia contend that it is clear, were also put to the bishops but they did not respond to them.

 As well as their lack of response, another concern is apparent pressure to ensure the “open door” approach to Holy Communion and remarried divorcees is carried forward.
-Talk in Rome is of some bishops being forced to toe the same line as the directive by the Vatican, although the Maltese bishops have firmly denied allegations in some media that Bishop Grech, perhaps deriving from a forceful temperament displayed in the past, threatened this week to suspend his priests if they refused civilly remarried divorcees without an annulment Holy Communion.
+Talk in Rome is of some bishops being forced by the Vatican to toe the same line as the directive, although the Maltese bishops have firmly denied allegations in some media that Bishop Grech, who reportedly has a forceful temperament and has been accused of bullying in the past, threatened this week to suspend his priests if they refused civilly remarried divorcees without an annulment Holy Communion.

 Another question surrounds the publication of the directive in L’Osservatore Romano, a move that gave the document the appearance of a Vatican imprimatur.
 The newspaper’s editor, Professor Giovanni Maria Vian, did not respond to questions on who authorized its publication and how it came to be published in the Vatican newspaper, some of which is monitored by the Secretariat of State.